 2. Set LinkedIn Marketing Goals

-Regarding B2B lead generation, LinkedIn is in a class of its own.
-An estimated 80% of B2B marketing leads from social media come via the platform.
-So if lead generation aligns with your broader marketing objectives, it should undoubtedly be your LinkedIn strategy’s primary (or sole) purpose.
+When it comes to lead generation, LinkedIn is in a class of its own, with 40% of B2B marketers stating LinkedIn is the most effective channel for driving high-quality leads.
+So if lead gen aligns with your broader marketing objectives, it should almost certainly be the main (or sole) purpose of your LinkedIn strategy.

-But what if lead gen isn’t relevant to your business goals?
+But what if lead generation isn’t relevant to your business goals?
 You could still leverage LinkedIn’s hiring power.
-LinkedIn data shows 95 job applications are submitted via the platform every second, and six people are hired through the site every minute.
+LinkedIn data shows that 140 job applications are submitted via the platform every second, and six people are hired through the site every minute.

 3. Optimize Your LinkedIn Page